Prerequisites

 Sign V4 trade API requests with HMAC using the

 (apiKey, apiSecret) pair.
 The OAuth-issued key follows the same signing rules as a manually-created key.
-See Private HTTP API authentication for the canonical signing process.Lifecycle and revocation
+See Private HTTP API authentication for the canonical signing process.Key permissions

 OAuth-issued API keys are revoked or deleted by any of the following events:- The user changes the account password.